netdata/go.d.plugin/modules/apache/README.md

-# apache
+# Apache monitoring with Netdata

 [`Apache`](https://httpd.apache.org/) is an open-source HTTP server for modern operating systems including UNIX and Windows.

-This module will monitor one or more `Apache` servers depending on configuration.
+This module will monitor one or more `Apache` servers, depending on your configuration.

 ## Requirements